Feedback on fizzy drink ban in primary schools opens

 A proposed policy that would require primary schools to ban fizzy drinks and offer their students only healthy drinks has opened for public consultation.

 If implemented, the policy would mean schools would only offer children water, milk and non-dairy milk alternatives.
+But critics have already come for the policy, with Act labelling it "the worst kind of nanny statism".

 Minister of Education Chris Hipkins said dental decay was now the most common disease reported among New Zealand children and rates of obesity among young ones had increased significantly between September 2020 and August 2021.